October 3, 2024

 The Institute for Supply Management not only publishes an index of manufacturing activity each month, they publish two days later a survey of service sector firms.
-The business activity index rose 0.2 point in March to 57.4 after climbing 1.4 points in February.
+The business activity index jumped 6.6 points to 59.9 in September after declining 1.2 points in August.
 We tend to focus on the business activity component as a measure of “production” because it seems to track better with the pace of economic activity.
-If that is the case, the service sector continues to chug along.
+It has softened during the course of the past year, but is still comfortably above the breakeven level of 50.0.

-It appears that activity in the service sector remains fairly steady.
-At its current level the ISM group says that is consistent with 0.8% GDP growth.
+It appears that activity in the service sector climbed sharply in September in the wake of the Fed’s initial rate cut.
+At its current level the ISM group says that is consistent with 1.9% growth in GDP.

 Comments from respondents include: